-She also serves as the Co-Secretary of the Chinese Domain Name Consortium (CDNC) since 2005.
-Currently, she is ccNSO councilor and Chair of APTLD.
+Additionally, she has served as the Co-Secretary of the Chinese Domain Name Consortium (CDNC) since 2005.
+Presently, she holds the position of ccNSO councilor and serves as the Chair of APTLD.

-Before joining TWNIC, Ai-Chin worked at the Computer Center of the Ministry of Education and the Institute for Information Industry.
-She graduated from National Taiwan University with a BA in Political Science and held MS in Computer Science from the University of Missouri-Rolla in the USA.
+Ai-Chin's professional experience includes working at the Computer Center of the Ministry of Education, the Institute for Information Industry, and the Taiwan Network Information Center.
+She earned a BA in Political Science from National Taiwan University and holds an MS in Computer Science from the University of Missouri-Rolla in the USA.

 Mr. LI Hongtao, the Chief Technology Officer of CNNIC, is currently responsible for the technology development, research on cutting-edge technologies and international technical exchange.
 He also acts as the guest professor and supervisor of master student in Computer Network Information Center of Chinese Academy of Sciences.
 He has:

 A solid technical background, owing master’s degree in computer science, familiar with SRS, DNS, WHOIS, big data and other cutting-edge technologies

 Over 17-year work experience in domain name industry

 Strong leadership and communication skill

 International outlook and intimate connection with registries, registrars and other domain name communities